-One day Kenny called and told me we needed to talk when I got back to Austin.
-When I got back he told me of an incident that had happen during that week at our office.
+One day Kenny called and told me we needed to talk as soon as I got back to Austin.
+When I got to the office he told me of an incident that had happen during that week at our office.
 Kenny and Winfield were the only two at the office that particular day.
 All the girls that Winfield had hired had long ago been sent down the road.

-Two men dress in suits walked in and asked to talk to Winfield, in private.
-Kenny figured it was someone Winfield had a deal working with.
-He later found out that Winfield had never laid eyes on them before nor was expecting them.
+Two men dressed in suits walked in and asked to talk to Winfield, in private.
+Kenny figured it was someone Winfield had a deal working on.
+He later found out that Winfield had never laid eyes on them before nor was he expecting them.
 The three of them went into my private office, the only completely private place and shut the door.
 After 20 or 30 minutes, they all came out and the two men left.

 Winfield had moved back home with his folks in Marble Falls and would stop and get drunk almost every evening up near the Pedernales River at a little beer joint.
 He and a drinking buddy, an Ex-Vietnam Marine, had started discussing how easy it would be to rob a bank.
 They figured a sleepy little place like Wimberley, Texas would be a perfect place to pull it off.
 It was a town in many ways, it had all the businesses you associate with a town.
 Many people vacationed there and a big housing development had brought a lot of retirees to Wimberley.
 It just didn’t have government, therefore it didn’t have a police force.
 The Hays County Sherriff’s Dept. was the law enforcement authority but was headquartered some 25 miles away.
 That made it the perfect place to rob.